AsturaPhoenix/alchemy/Substrate.md

 This is particularly difficult to handle when parsing top-down.
 Top-down approaches face a similar problem in semantic analysis of programs (e.g. C/C++ prototypes), which is solvable by using symbol tables and multi-pass compilation.
 However, that does not generalize to the case where the grammar itself may change.

-For additive grammar extensions, the pure bottom-up parse is well suited since it is a natural multi-pass parse.
-However, consider also the pathological input which includes code in extensible language Foo, but at the end retroactively obliterates all syntax rules for Foo (except perhaps the syntax needed to obliterate the rest of the language).
-Even the bottom-up parser would have trouble with this without discarding any state resulting from having applied the obliterated rules.
+A multi-pass bottom-up parse handles additive grammar extensions easily, but requires special consideration for subtractive grammar extensions.
+Consider the pathological input which includes code in some extensible language but at the end retroactively obliterates all syntax rules for that language except perhaps the syntax needed to obliterate the rest of the language.
+The parser would need to somehow discard any state having resulted from applying the obliterated rules.

 ###Context hierarchies
 Some parse rules may alter the parse context for any other rules contributing to their production.
 One example is an indent block in languages like Python or Yaml.
 Normally, these are handled by the lexer prior to grammatical parsing ([off-side rule](https://en.wikipedia.org/wiki/Off-side_rule)).
 However, since to maintain maximum flexibility Substrate does not include a tokenization phase, such rules are more easily handled through a parse context stack.